usethesource/salix/README.md

 	  <body><div id="root"></div></body>
 	</html>

-Salix requires JQuery to do Ajax calls.
+Salix currently requires JQuery to do Ajax calls.
 Salix apps hook into the `div` with `id` "root" by default.
 This default can be overridden, however, through the `root` keyword parameter of the `app` function, and providing it to the `Salix` constructor.

 ### Nesting Components by Mapping